ucsb-cs32-s18/ucsb-cs32-s18.github.io/_lab/lab00.md

 cp: target '/cs/student/youruserid/cs32/lab00' is not a directory
 ```

 then it probably means you didn't create a `~/cs32/lab00` directory yet.
 So do that first.
-The `*` symbol in this command is a "wildcard" —it means that we want all of the files from the source directory copy be copied into the destination directory namely `~/cs32/lab00.` After doing this command, if you `cd` into `~/cs32/lab00` and use the `ls` command, you should see several files in your `~/cs32/lab00` directory—the same ones that you see if you visit the link <http://cs.ucsb.edu/~richert/cs32/misc/lab00/> If so, you are ready to move on to the next step.
+The `*` symbol in this command is a "wildcard" — it means that we want all of the files from the source directory copy be copied into the destination directory namely `~/cs32/lab00.` After doing this command, if you `cd` into `~/cs32/lab00` and use the `ls` command, you should see several files in your `~/cs32/lab00` directory — the same ones that you see if you visit the link <http://cs.ucsb.edu/~richert/cs32/misc/lab00/> If so, you are ready to move on to the next step.
 If you don't see those files, go back through the instructions and make sure you didn't miss a step.
 If you still have trouble, ask your TA and/or mentor for assistance.

 Step 2: Learn how to learn about some basic Linux commands
 ----------------------------------------------------------